Skip to main content

 Principle #4: The Cost Principle

-The cost principle has to do with how assets are initially recorded and valued in a company's financial records.
-Assets that are acquired by a company must generally be recorded at their historical cost, which is the purchase price and any other direct expenses to bring the asset into use.
+The cost principle addresses how assets are initially recorded and valued in financial records.
+Acquired assets must generally record at historical cost—the purchase price plus direct expenses for bringing the asset into use.

 Principle #5: The Materiality Principle

-The materiality principle states that accountants must provide all material financial information that could affect the decision making process of the company, investors, or other relevant people.
-The IFRS defines information as "material", meaning it must be reported under this principle, if "omitting, misstating or obscuring it could reasonably be expected to influence the decisions that the primary users of general purpose financial statements make".
+The IFRS defines information as “material” and requiring reporting if “omitting, misstating or obscuring it could reasonably be expected to influence the decisions that the primary users of general purpose financial statements make.”

 Principle #6: The Accrual Principle

-The accrual principle is similar to the issue of revenue recognition but has a broader scope.
-This principle ensures that both revenue and expenses are recorded and reported when they are either earned or incurred, which might not be exactly when the money is exchanged.
+The accrual principle resembles revenue recognition but encompasses broader scope.
+It ensures both revenue and expenses record when earned or incurred, regardless of when money exchanges hands.

 Principle #7: The Full Disclosure Principle

-The full disclosure principle is related to the materiality principle in that it also has to do with what information should be disclosed to shareholders or relevant parties, but its scope and purpose are broader.
-While the materiality principle has to do with financial statements and reporting, the full disclosure principle covers a wider range of accounting records and other information that both public companies and private companies deal with.
+The full disclosure principle relates to the materiality principle regarding information disclosure to shareholders and relevant parties, but with broader scope and purpose.
+While materiality concerns financial statements, full disclosure covers wider accounting records and information both public and private companies handle.

-Some of this information includes contingent liabilities, related-party transactions, fair value measurements, leases, employee benefit plans, and any other liabilities that the company has.
-While companies might want to cover these issues up as it could make them less attractive to buyers or shareholders, this accounting principle ensures that all relevant information, even when it could hurt the company, is disclosed.
+This information includes contingent liabilities, related-party transactions, fair value measurements, leases, employee benefit plans, and other company liabilities.
+Although companies might prefer concealing this information to appear more attractive to buyers or shareholders, this principle mandates disclosure of all relevant information, even potentially harmful details.

 Make These Accounting Principles Work For You

-From publicly traded companies to small mom-and-pop shops, these accounting standards are critical for success.
-If you're not familiar with them, basic accounting software can help with some of these areas, or you may want to consider contacting accounting specialists for assistance.
+From publicly traded companies to small businesses, these accounting standards prove critical for success.
+Those unfamiliar with them might use basic accounting software for assistance or contact accounting specialists.